 To begin with, you might be able to get away with free themes and plugins, but there’s one thing you’ll need to budget for from the get-go: hosting.
 The hosting cost depends on the provider you choose, feel free to check out another article of ours about the best WordPress hosting options available.

 Some costs to factor in when choosing to build your website with WordPress include:

 - Apps/Plugins: Some will require you to pay a monthly fee, whereas others will charge annually.
 Costs can be anything from $0 to $100.

 - Themes: Choose between free and premium themes.
 Usually, you’ll need to pay upfront from a premium theme, and the average cost is between $0 and $50.

-- Hosting: Budget to spend at least $35 per ear on hosting cost.
+- Hosting: Budget to spend at least $60 per year on hosting.
 Hosting providers usually charge an annual fee.

 WordPress is a great option for anyone with little technical expertise and those who want fully customizable cheap website design.
 Although WordPress is the most popular option, there are plenty of WordPress alternatives for those who want to consider all their options first.

 Our WordPress developers are available to talk you through all of the options.